offsoc/onionprobe/docs/installation.md

     This means that that a command like `source venv/bin/activate` should be user before running Oniobalance, like after system reboots, fresh command line shells or inside scripts.

-### Global installation from source

-!!! warning "Conflict with system-wide packages"

-    The following procedure might create conflict with system-wide Python software installed through the operating system package manager, and therefore is not recommended except if you know what you're doing.

-System-wide installation for source is also possible.
-The simpler way is to just use [pip][] to do everything:

-    sudo apt install -y python3-pip
-    sudo python3 -m pip install . --break-system-packages

-The Onionprobe executable should be available in a path like `/usr/local/bin/onionprobe`.